pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_inspect_datum.md

 ### Options

 ```
   -h, --help             help for datum
   -o, --output string    Output format when --raw is set: "json" or "yaml" (default "json")
+      --project string   Project containing the job
       --raw              Disable pretty printing; serialize data structures to an encoding such as json or yaml
 ```

-### Options inherited from parent commands
+### Inherited Options

 ```
       --no-color   Turn off colors.